 APPOINTMENT: Tenure-track, nine-month position.
 Salary is competitive and is commensurate with qualifications and experience with a comprehensive benefits package.

-RELATED INFORMATION: Illinois State University, founded in 1857, is the oldest public university in Illinois.
-There are approximately 21,000 students in the six colleges of Illinois State University.
-Illinois State University (www.IllinoisState.edu) is a fiscally sound university that is committed to fostering a small-college atmosphere with large-university opportunities.
-The campus is located in the twin cities of Bloomington-Normal, a thriving community of approximately 125,000 people and conveniently located approximately two hours from Chicago, Indianapolis, and St. Louis.
-The Recreation and Park Administration Program is a part of the School of Kinesiology and Recreation (www.KinRec.IllinoisState.edu), located in the College of Applied Science and Technology (www.CAST.IllinoisState.edu).
-The School of Kinesiology and Recreation is housed within the state of the art Student Fitness Center and McCormick Hall building, which opened in January 2011.
-With over 900 total undergraduate majors and 35 full-time faculty members in the School of Kinesiology and Recreation, undergraduate programs also prepare majors in athletic training, exercise science, and physical education teacher education.
+RECREATION AND PARK ADMINISTRATION (RPA) PROGRAM: The Recreation and Park Administration Program is a part of the School of Kinesiology and Recreation (www.KinRec.IllinoisState.edu), located in the College of Applied Science and Technology (www.CAST.IllinoisState.edu).
+The School of Kinesiology and Recreation is housed within the state-of-the-art Student Fitness Center and McCormick Hall building, which opened in January 2011.
+With over 900 total undergraduate majors and 35 full-time faculty members in the School of Kinesiology and Recreation, undergraduate programs also prepare majors in exercise science and physical education teacher education.
 The RPA undergraduate program includes sequences in recreation management and therapeutic recreation.
-The 11 full-time Recreation and Park Administration faculty teach approximately 300 undergraduate RPA majors.
+The 10 full-time Recreation and Park Administration faculty teach approximately 250 undergraduate RPA majors.
 The RPA program has been accredited for more than 30 years by the Council on Accreditation for Parks, Recreation, Tourism and Related Professions.
 The Master’s degree program in the School of Kinesiology and Recreation includes eight specialized sequences including Recreation Administration.
-There are over 100 Master’s degree students in the School’s graduate program, and it is the third largest on campus.
+There are over 100 Master’s degree students in the School’s graduate program, making it the third largest on campus.

-APPLICATION PROCEDURE: For full consideration, please complete an online faculty employment application by visiting posting number 0709799 at http://www.Jobs.IllinoisState.edu.
-In the application, please include a letter of application, curriculum vita, and three current letters of reference by October 8, 2017.
-If you have any questions, or are unable to submit your letters of reference directly to the posting, please have them sent directly to the search committee chair:
+APPLICATION PROCEDURE: For full consideration, please complete an online faculty employment application by visiting posting number 0712392 at https://www.Jobs.IllinoisState.edu.
+In the application, please include a letter of application, curriculum vita, and the names and contact information for three references (name, address, telephone, and email) by October 4, 2019.
+If you have any questions, please contact:

 Illinois State University is an Equal Opportunity/Affirmative Action employer.
 Minority/Female/Disability/Veteran.